-9. In accordance with the relevant directives, incoming EEA firms are not subject to all reporting requirements.
-In broad terms, this means that incoming EEA firms carrying on regulated activities by way of cross border services only are not required to complete the following table.
+- 9. In accordance with the relevant directives, incoming EEA firms are not subject to all reporting requirements.
+In broad terms, this means that incoming EEA firms carrying on regulated activities by way of cross border services only are not required to complete the RMAR. - 10.
+In broad terms, incoming EEA firms carrying on regulated activities through a branch in the United Kingdom are not required to complete the sections of the RMAR in the following table.